diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 4 <mark>Love is patient and kind; love does not envy or boast; it is not arrogant 5 or rude.
 It does not insist on its own way; it is not irritable or resentful; 6 it does not rejoice at wrongdoing, but rejoices with the truth.
 7 Love bears all things, believes all things, hopes all things, endures all things.
 8 Love never ends.
 As for prophecies, they will pass away; as for tongues, they will cease; as for knowledge, it will pass away.
 9 For we know in part and we prophesy in part, 10 but when the perfect comes, the partial will pass away.
 11 When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
 When I became a man, I gave up childish ways.
 12 For now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known. </mark>
 13 So now faith, hope, and love abide, these three; but the greatest of these is love.*

+**POINTS FROM THE VERSES**
+- God intended for us to have faith in him and each other, hope in him and each other and love for him and each other.

 ## Summary
 God the Father is not a God of division.
 He seeks to unify the body.